peterjunpark/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 * Enable large bar addressing in the BIOS to support peer to peer GPU memory access.

-* Verify SRIOV is enabled, if needed.
+* Verify SR-IOV is enabled, if needed.

 * Disable ACS (ACS forces P2P transactions through the PCIe root complex).